 But we didn’t just want to go straight to San Francisco.
 What’s the adventure in that?
 We had some exploring to do.

-Our journey started with a flight from Rostov-on-Don to Moscow to Los Angeles—20 hours in the air until finally landing in California.
+Our journey started with a flight to Los Angeles—20 hours in the air until landing in California.

 L.A. was windy and hot, especially for early April, but we still had a nice time, because we combined business with touristy things.
 And it was great to visit our best client in Beverly Hills, home to swanky Rodeo Drive and a few miles down the street from Hollywood.